Duke Nukem: Manhattan Project: Legal status

 In 2004 Manhattan Project developer ARUSH Entertainment was bought out by HIP Interactive.
 Soon afterwards, HIP went bankrupt.
 Because of bankruptcy proceedings, the legal rights to Manhattan Project were held by a court-appointed bankruptcy firm.
 3D Realms had inquired about retrieving the rights, but had been unable to do so.
-This has been detailed a few times online by 3D Realms' webmaster Joe Siegler in their online forums,.
+This has been detailed a few times online by 3D Realms' webmaster Joe Siegler in their online forums.
 In a June 2006 forum post, Siegler said of the situation:

-Sometime after the bankruptcy, the official website for Duke Nukem: Manhattan Project was allowed to lapse and as was registered by a domain squatter.
-Fortunately, before all the materials were lost, Joe Siegler was able to recover a copy of the contents of the official Duke Nukem: Manhattan Project website from a former ARUSH employee, and now hosts the former contents on the 3D Realms Website.
+Before all the materials were lost, Joe Siegler was able to recover a copy of the contents of the official Duke Nukem: Manhattan Project website from a former ARUSH employee, and now hosts the former contents on the 3D Realms Website.

 In late February 2009, the online gaming distribution site GOG.com announced some Apogee Software titles as being available in the future for sale on their site.
 On this list was Duke Nukem: Manhattan Project.

+The title, along with Duke Nukem, Duke Nukem II, Duke Nukem 3D and Terminal Velocity would be a part of the official launch lineup on ZOOM-Platform.com, which debuted on September 9, 2014.
+An enhanced mode for the game would be added on June 28, 2023.
+The enhanced upgrade would provide support for widescreen and ultra widescreen resolutions.
+This along with easier mod support, a level editor and additional languages.
+The new features were developed by community members (Green and Zombie), the Jordan Freeman Group and ZOOM Platform themselves.